-Ratigan: You don't know what a delightful dilemma it was, trying to decide on the most appropiate method for your demise.
+Ratigan: You don't know what a delightful dilemma it was, trying to decide on the most appropriate method for your demise.
 Oh, I had so many ingenious ideas I didn't know which to choose.
 So I decided to use them all.
-Marvellous, isn't it?
+Marvelous, isn't it?
 But, here, let me show you how it works.
-Picture this, first, a sprightly tune I've recorded especially for you.
+Picture this.
+First, a sprightly tune I've recorded especially for you.
 As the song plays, the cord tightens, and when the song ends, the metal ball is released, rolling along its merry way until...

-Ratigan: And so ends the short, undistinguished career of Basil of Baker Street.
+Ratigan: Splat!
+And so ends the short, undistinguished career of Basil of Baker Street.

 [henchmen cheer as Ratigan reviews his illustrious career]

 Ratigan: Thank you, thank you.
 But it hasn't all been champagne and caviar.
 I've had my share of adversity, thanks to that miserable, second-rate detective, Basil of Baker Street!